Best Years for Gibson Les Paul and Worst Years to Avoid

 In 1968, with the infamous Norlin Era, thanks to the adoption of famous musicians such as Eric Clapton, Mike Bloomfield and Keith Richards, the Gibson Les Paul was relaunched, and manufacturing continues uninterrupted to this day.

-Here we speak in general terms, but it should not be generalized.
+Here we speak in general terms about best Les Paul years, but it should not be generalized.
 In all times you can find good guitars and others that are not so.
 Here we express the quality of materials and manufacturing, and quality controls of each period.
 Thus, the periods where better instruments are found are identified.

 You might also be interested in learning about the rarest and most collectible electric guitars in the world.